 Overall, I thought this cart was pretty damn cool and if you can afford it and are going to be using it a lot I’d say go for it.

-- Check the current price on Amazon (best place we could find it)
+- No products found. (best place we could find it)

 I’m sticking with my pushcart since I just bought it recently, but I think when it starts falling apart I’ll pick one up of these electric carts.

 Let me know your thoughts and any questions you have.
 Like this article?
 Feel free to give it a share!